The threat of Zika is real—the time to take precautions is now

 What exactly is Zika?

-Just like the other mosquito-borne viruses that most of us are familiar with, Zika is transmitted when an infested mosquito bites a human.
+Just like the other mosquito-borne viruses that most of us are familiar with, Zika is transmitted when an infected mosquito bites a human.
 The species of mosquito that primarily carries Zika is the Aedes variety.

 And although these mosquitos have been most prevalent in Latin America and the Caribbean, experts are saying that is it something that Americans will likely have to even more concerned about in the coming months.